muneef-dev/point-of-sale-system/README.md

 # Point of Sale (POS) System

-The Point of Sale (POS) System is a comprehensive application developed using Java, JavaFX, and MySQL, aimed at streamlining sales and inventory management within retail environments.
+The Point of Sale (POS) System is a comprehensive application developed using Java, JavaFX, and MySQL with Hibernate, aimed at streamlining sales, user and inventory management within retail environments.
 It prioritizes user-friendly interfaces and efficient programming to effectively meet the needs of the retail industry.

 ## Table of Contents